 What do medical scribes do?

 Scribes are essentially “documentation assistants” or “data care managers” who work with doctors* to enter and retrieve medical information.
 Scribes must accurately capture and document information from medical appointments.
-The general duties of scribes may vary and can include:

 - Assisting doctors in navigating EHRs.